No, the Navient settlement doesn’t cancel loans for federal student borrowers

 Who qualifies for student loan debt cancellation

-Navient said in an announcement about the settlement that it will cancel loan balances of approximately 66,000 borrowers with certain qualifying private education loans.
+Navient said in an announcement about the settlement that it will cancel loan balances for approximately 66,000 borrowers with certain qualifying private education loans.

 Here’s what borrowers need to know to determine if they qualify for loan cancellation.